brandonb927/node-dropbox-blog-thing/README.md

 <img src="{{gravatar}}" alt="This is my avatar" />
 ```

-``

-The rest of the variables are available via their respective route.
+The rest of the variables used are available via their respective route.
 A few are:
 ```
-GET /
+GET / # site root
 > {
-    posts: Array   // an array of post objects
+    posts: Array                // an array of post objects }
-  }

-GET /page/2
+GET /page/2 # posts pagination, where 2 is the page number
 > {
-    page        : Integer, // the current pagination page number posts       : Array,   // an array of post objects pagination  : Object   // an object containing pagination data }
+    page        : Integer,     // the current pagination page number posts       : Array,       // an array of post objects pagination  : Object       // an object containing pagination data of the current, prev, and next pages }

-GET /this-is-a-post-title
+GET /this-is-a-post-title # post slug, uses the post title
 > {
     meta    : Object,          // contains at least *title* and *date*, can also contain arbitrary meta data content : String           // the post content in a large string }

-GET /rss(.xml) (.xml in url is optional)
+GET /rss(.xml) (.xml in url is optional) # Atom XML feed of the site
 > Generated Atom 1.0 XML feed for RSS of all posts

-GET /sitemap(.xml) (.xml in url is optional)
+GET /sitemap(.xml) (.xml in url is optional) # Sitemap XML feed for search engines
 > Generated sitemap XML feed for all pages and posts on site for sitemap

-[COMING SOON]
-GET /tag/a-simple-tag
+GET /tag/a-simple-tag # when you tag a post, you can then access a list of posts with that tag from this url
+> {
+    page        : Integer,    // the current pagination page number posts       : Array       // an array of post objects }
 ```

 All routes accept JSON headers so you can retreive your posts via a JSON API :).